DavidPeet8/Memory-Sanitizer/README.md

-# Memcheck-Shim
+# MCheck
-This project is meant to emulate the behaviour of Valgrind, while remaining light weight, minorly impacting executable runtime.
-My  project leak checks an executable by intercepting library calls to new and delete implemented in libstdc++, then using this information to track memory consumption.
+MCheck is a streamlined memory leak checker similar to Valgrind.
+This project leak checks an executable by intercepting library calls to new and delete implemented in libstdc++.
+The intercepted calls then use the contextual information to track heap memory consumption.
-This shim is build to run on Linux based operating systems (tested on Ubuntu 18.0.4) using the c++17 standard.
-My shim does not and will not support Windows.
+This shim is built to run on Linux based operating systems only (tested on Ubuntu 18.0.4) using the C++17 standard.
+This shim does not and will not support Windows due to lack of POSIX compliance.

 ## Setup
-- clone git repository
+1) Clone git repository
-- change to root project directory and run make
+2) Change to root project directory and run make
-- install shared objects into `~/mylibs`
+3) If not already done, install shared objects `libmcheck.so` and `libmcheckstorage.so` into `~/mylibs`
+4) Add the executable `mcheck` to your `$PATH` environment variable either by moving it to a location in your path or by appending to your path
+5) Run the leak checker on an executable via `mcheck <exe to check path>`

 ## Details
+**MCheck Options:**
+- `-v` option indicates to use verbose realtime logging

 **What this project will do:**
-- Determine memory leaks in a program indicating size, base address, and order
+- Determine memory leaks in a program indicating size, and base address
-- Show memory request timeline for the program lifetime
+- Show memory allocation timeline for the program

 **What this project will not do:**
  - Provide line numbers and code snippets for detected memory leaks
- - detect memory leaks in C programs / programs utilizing C style memory management functions or memory allocation system calls like mmap
+ - Detect memory leaks in C programs / programs utilizing C style memory management functions or memory allocation system calls like mmap or brk
+ 	- Leak checking for C style memory management may be added in a future update, but does not work at the moment

 **Comparison With Valgrind**
-- Valgrind uses JIT translation of the executable, instrumenting it on the fly
+- Valgrind uses JIT translation of the executable, instrumenting the executable on the fly
-	- This instrumentation allows Valgrind to use debug symbols providing code snippets and line numbers, as well as stack frame snapshots
+	- Instrumentation allows Valgrind to use debug symbols to provide code snippets and line numbers, as well as stack frame snapshots for any leaks found
-- The implementation in this project is far simpler and consequently far more light weight
-- I implement a shim oveloading the new and delete operators provided by the standard library, then I force this shim to be linked first so that the overloads take effect
+- This project implements a shim oveloading the new and delete operators provided by the standard library.
+There is no translation or instrumentation of the client executable resulting in a far smaller performance cost
-	- The shim then makes calls to a second shared library to record the memory request, and on program completion this library dumps the recorded memory requests

 ## Future Improvements
--Allow for the data collector to persist the allocation timeline to a swap file should the time line begin to eat up too much memory
+- Allow for the data collector to persist the allocation timeline to a swap file if the time line begins to hog memory as this may cause memory thrashing / constant state of paging
--Allow for additional options to be passed via posix message queue
+- Allow for additional options to be passed via POSIX message queue
+- Shim C style memory mangement methods (malloc, calloc, realloc, free, etc)
+- Look into possible ways of tracking / overloading memory allocation system calls (mmap, brk, etc)